rust-lang/blog.rust-lang.org/content/enabling-polonius-alpha-on-nightly/index.md

 +++
 path = "2026/08/04/enabling-polonius-alpha-on-nighty"
-title = "Enable the next iteration of the borrow checker on nightly" authors = ["Jack Huey"]
+title = "Enabling the next iteration of the borrow checker on nightly" authors = ["Jack Huey"]

 [extra]